4U6U57/cmps011-pt.s17-grading/pa1/RUBRIC.md

 ## Grade Breakdown

+This assignment was graded by:
+- Isaak Cherdak (icherdak)
+- August Valera (avalera)

+Each section was graded by a specific person, which is denoted by their initials.

 ### Performance Tests
-> 15 points, 5 points per test
+> 15 points, 5 points per test, AV

 For a single test (test inputs were the same used for the [pa1.sh script](README.md)):